OpenSextant/SolrTextTagger/README.txt

     </analyzer>
   </fieldType>

-When defining a field that indexed with this type, you can choose to set omitTermFreqAndPositions="true" omitNorms="true" since the tagger doesn't need them.
+When defining a field that's indexed with this type, you can choose to set omitTermFreqAndPositions="true" omitNorms="true" since the tagger doesn't need them.
 That said, if you intend to do general keyword search on this field, then you should not exclude those stats.